-Agricultural Workers, Child Labor, and the law
+Agricultural Workers, Child Labor, and the Law

-The FLSA covers employees whose work involves production of agricultural goods which will leave the state directly or indirectly and become a part of interstate commerce.
+The Fair Labor Standards Act (FLSA) covers employees whose work involves production of agricultural goods which will leave the state and become a part of interstate commerce.

-Youths of any age may work at any time in any job on a farm owned or operated by their parents.
+- Any age: may work at any time in any job on a farm owned or operated by their parents.

 - working from a ladder or scaffold at a height of over 20 feet;

-- driving a bus, truck or automobile to transport passengers, or riding on a tractor as a passenger or helper;
+- driving a bus, truck or automobile to transport passengers, or riding on a tractor as a passenger or helper.

 The prohibition against working in hazardous occupations doesn't apply to children working on farms that their parents own or operate.
 (There are other exemptions too.)